bitsoex/slate/source/index.html.md

 }
 `

-For unsuccessful API calls, we should always return something that looks like:
+For unsuccessful API calls, our JSON response objects look like:

 `
 {